UEFI-code/MSRA_thePracticeSpaceProject_PyTorchCUDA/myLinear_CUDA_backend/README.md

-# myLinear extensen For PyTorch
+# myLinear Extension For PyTorch

 This is a super Linear of Neuros.